skito/ATMF/README.md

 __CULTURAL MADE EASY__

 ## What it is?
-ATMF is extendable format which is specially designed to simplify linking between the front and back end.
-It provides high availability of back end data at template level and integrates very well with HTML, CSS and other markup languages.
+ATMF is extendable cross technology format which is specially designed to simplify linking between the front and back end.
+It provides high availability of back end data at template level and integrates very well with HTML and other markup languages.
 It also gives added value to event-driven architectures by creating a live bond between controls and dynamic data.

 ## Why is needed?